top of page

 ABOUT THE AUTHORS

 Nancy Markey and Kay Adams are life-long friends who have teamed up to collaborate on a series of long-form, nonfiction stories of the Gilded Age.
-They have also authored their first novel and are awaiting publication.
+They have also authored their first novel which will be published in 2025.

-Both Nancy and Kay strongly believe there are many fascinating stories of lesser-known Newport residents which deserve to be told and preserved for future generations.
+Nancy and Kay believe strongly that there are many fascinating little-known stories which deserve to be told and preserved for future generations.

 bottom of page